11 Safe Lifting Tips For A Healthy And Pain-Free Back At Work

-Twisting while lifting or carrying a heavy object is another big cause of back injuries.
+Twisting while lifting or carrying a heavy object is another major cause of back injuries.

-But when you twist while holding a heavy load you are losing that balance and putting your body under strain.
+However, when you twist while holding a heavy load you are losing that balance and putting your body under pressure.

 So make sure your shoulders are facing the same way as your hips at all times.

-And if you need to turn while holding an object use your feet to do so not your waist.
+And if you need to turn while holding an object turn using your feet rather than your waist.

 But only do this once the load has been fully lifted.